lukacupic/Hamming-Simulator/README.md

 # Hamming-Simulator
 A web simulator of data transmission using the Hamming code for error detection and correction. <br>
-The current supported language is Croatian.
+The currently used language is Croatian.

 [Live demo](https://ferko.fer.hr/diglog-demo/hammingov-kod/hamming/index.html)